-Helene Marsh is Distinguished Professor of Environmental Science and Dean, Graduate Research at James Cook University.
+Helene Marsh is Emeritus Professor of Environmental Science at James Cook University.